England captain Heather Knight addresses her side in a team huddle at the Women's T20 World Cup

 What about South Africa?

-It is theoretically possible for England to lose and for both their and West Indies’ net run rate to stay above the Proteas.
-Using the word loosely, the most ‘likely’ way for this to happen is for both England and West Indies to make 194 and for West Indies to win in a super over.
+It was theoretically possible for England to lose and for both their and West Indies’ net run rate to stay above the Proteas before the first innings of the game.
+Using the word loosely, the most ‘likely’ way for this to happen was for both England and West Indies to make 194 and for West Indies to win in a super over.
 Then England and West Indies would have net run rates of 1.383 and 1.399 respectively.
+Given England only posted 141-7, South Africa have qualified for the semi-final regardless of the result.

 Could you simplify that a bit?